-4.2 Impact of land use changes and check dams on sediment yield
+4.2 Impact of land use changes and check dams on sediment load

-Many studies have applied various models and methods to clarify the impact of land use changes or check dams on sediment load in different regions of the world (Table 4).
+Many studies have applied various models and methods to clarify the impact of land use changes or check dams on sediment load in different regions of the world (Table 5).
 The land use of the Kuye River watershed has undergone dramatic changes in the past few decades, especially since the implementation of the Grain for Green Project in 1999.
 Nevertheless, land use change will significantly affects soil erosion and sediment transport (Fang, 2017).
 In this study, the conversion of arable land and bare land into vegetation land reduced the erosion of the source area and further decreased the sediment export by diminishing the SDR of the whole watershed.
 This was consistent with the results of Zhou et al., (2019).
 In contrast, when natural vegetation is artificially transformed into other land use types, such as cultivated land and urban land, the opposite result is obtained (Aneseyee et al., 2020; Sushanth and Bhardwaj, 2019).

 As the main channel construction and important soil and water conservation engineering measures, check dams play a significant role in channeling watersheds, which can conserve water and soil, provide fertile farmland and prevent the downstream channel from scouring, reducing the downstream sediment load.
 Previous studies (Borja et al., 2018; Polyakov et al., 2014) have confirmed that check dams can maintain a significant proportion of the sediment load.
 Based on data from previous studies, Ran et al. (2008) indicated that in the Kuye River watershed, the reductions in sediment mass caused by check dams were 37.2% from 1970 to 1996.
-Based on the results of this study, check dams reduced sediment export by 50.44% in 1987 without any changes in land use.
-However, with the continued restoration of vegetation in the watershed, the contribution rate of check dam construction to sediment control may decrease slightly.
+According to the results of this study, check dams reduced sediment export by 53.77% in 2006 and 30.81% in 2016.
+With the continued restoration of vegetation in the watershed, the contribution rate of check dam construction to sediment control may decrease slightly.

-Because check dams are very effective measures for sediment control in the short term and vegetation restoration is a control measure for sediment reduction in the long term, the combination of both will play a greater role in sediment retention.
-The simulation results of Boix-Fayos et al. (2008) showed that under the joint action of land use changes and check dams, the total sediment interception reached from 88-98%.
-Zhao et al. (2017) carried out a model simulation of the Huangfuchuan catchment and discovered that the combination of land use and check dam construction in 2006 reduced the sediment yield by approximately 80%.
-Fang (2017) employed a physically distributed soil erosion model to simulate the black soil area in Northeast China and found that the synergistic effect of land use changes and check dams was significantly greater than that of a single measure.
-However, the vegetation coverage ratio in this study area reached more than 80% in 2016 (Table 1), and the contribution of vegetation cover to sediment reduction may remain stable.
+The SEDD model in this study overestimated the sediment load in recent years, which may be partly because only the key dams were considered but the small dams, terraces, concrete roads and other soil and water conservation measures were not considered.
+According to the results of the hot spot analysis, there were still some high-risk regions of soil erosion and sediment yield in this watershed, which may be mainly due to the rapid expansion of Shenmu County and the large-scale mining of coal resources in the surrounding area in recent decades.
+Then, these hot spot areas should become the focus for implementation of effective soil and water conservation measures to intervene with soil erosion.
+In addition, the vegetation coverage in this study area reached more than 80% in 2016 ($Table\ 2$), further reforestation will be difficult with the limitation of soil moisture.
 This implies that the impact of dams on sediment reduction will be very important in the future.
 On the other hand, the service life of the check dams was limited.
 Under extreme rainstorm conditions, check dams are prone to collapse and damage (Bai et al., 2020), releasing more sediment and producing serious disasters.
-In view of the existing circumstances, the operation status of check dams in the Kuye River watershed should be considered, and effective measures for protecting check dams must be taken to guarantee the maximum efficiency of sediment interception.
+In view of the existing circumstances, the operation status of check dams in the Kuye River watershed should be considered, and effective measures (such as spillway construction and dam reinforcement) for protecting check dams must be taken to guarantee the maximum efficiency of sediment interception.